HHFBM/Team-24/README.md

 # Team-24
-Part A is about a admin background management system Part b is about a repository management system
+Part A is about a admin background management system.
+Part B is about a repository management system